bitsblocks/crypto-facts/index.md

 While they are junky dwarfs.
 -- [16 May 2018](https://twitter.com/Nouriel/status/996863892595838976)

+> Facts Please writes:
+>
+> Fifteen takeaways from #Consensus2018
+>
+> 1. Shilling continues to be top use-case
+> 2. Funds are so Q4 2017
+> 3. Rolling-your-own-exchange is the new black
+> 4. SAFTs (Simple Agreement for Future Tokens) are still a thing even though they (probably) won't fly in the US
+> 5. No one really talks about actual DAU (Daily Active Users) / MAU (Monthly Active Users (MAU)) numbers
+> 6. All of the recent "gender balanced" stories should be deleted, still 90% dudes
+> 7. No one seems to give a fuck about disgorgement†: publicly soliciting (likely) unregistered securities was permitted and carried out by pamphleteers and hired singers
+> 8. Avoid talking about future cash flows to by-pass securities regulation and also to avoid having to have a valid business model
+> 9. "BankersAgainstBitcoin" was fake... self-loathing from bitcoiners who are angry that the other people they pledged to hate came in and took their jobs
+> 10. Pre-conviction-as-a-service via turnkey ICO service providers
+> 11. Panelists still can't agree on definition of what a blockchain is, now trying to redefine a "security" and a "commodity"
+> 12. Price is the "least interesting" but most discussed topic as always
+> 13. Formula for enterprise consultancies: part performance art, part innovation theater and heavy doses of expectation mismanagement
+> 14. Memorize and fill in: "we're changing the blank blank of blank, raising $25 million, ridiculously undervalued and have no more allocation"
+> 15. Translate whitepaper into Mandarin -> rent lambos -> organize branded afterparty -> hire rapper for said party -> spam "special" invitations on telegram channel(s) -> mad gains on Binance
+>
+> †: Disgorgement is repayment of ill-gotten gains that is imposed on wrongdoers by the courts.
+Funds that were received through illegal or unethical business transactions are disgorged, or paid back, with interest to those affected by the action.
+Disgorgement is a remedial civil action, rather than a punitive civil action.

 It is rather a dislike of charlatans, con artists, scammers, trade manipulators, carnival barkers, swindlers, crypto-zealots, pluto-populists, i.e. self-serving plutocrats pretending to be populists who care about world poverty and financial inclusion.